 Without a whisper from the moon the sea begins to move,

-And the ships sway like abacuses, counting the chaos of the code.
+and the ships sway like abacuses, counting the chaos of the code.

-You heard between the words.
+I heard between the words.

 At night light mixes on the water, and along the event horizon